codelixir/xv-DOS/README.md

 An extension of the [MIT](https://github.com/mit-pdos)'s [xv6 Operating System for RISC-V](https://github.com/mit-pdos/xv6-riscv). \
 Read the original readme [here](files/README).
 The original code (at the time of the fork) can be found in the [riscv](https://github.com/codelixir/xv-DOS/tree/riscv) branch.

+## Installation

+You can follow the install instructions [here](https://pdos.csail.mit.edu/6.S081/2020/tools.html).
+(Skip the Athena part)

 ## Running the OS